I move: "That the Bill be now read a Second Time."

 In 2018, the Government's Roadmap for Pensions Reform promised clear action on this matter.
 In particular, the Government committed that by the first quarter of 2018 it would have advanced legislation to give effect to new controls on the funding of these pension schemes.
 However, we are now at the end of 2019 and we have heard of no positive action in this regard from the Government.

-I have been contacted by the Irish Congress of Trade Unions which has told me in no uncertain terms that it supports the legislation that I am bringing forward this evening and of their frustration with the lack of progress on this important policy matter and it sees my Bill as an effective means of giving workers in defined benefit schemes the comfort that their pension savings are protected.
+I have been contacted by the Irish Congress of Trade Unions, which has told me in no uncertain terms that it supports the legislation that I am bringing forward this evening and of its frustration with the lack of progress on this important policy matter.
+It sees my Bill as an effective means of giving workers in defined benefit schemes the comfort that their pension savings are protected.
 It is time we stopped talking and took some action on the issue.
 This Labour Party's Pensions (Amendment) (No. 3) Bill 2017 does just that.
 Some of the other parties also have great ideas and there is no reason we cannot amalgamate and debate them all on Committee Stage.